Zeal8bit/Zeal-8-bit-OS/README.md

 * Optimize the code to be smaller and faster.
 * *More things I am forgetting...*

-And of course **fixing bugs!**
+And of course, **fixing bugs!**

-As Zeal 8-bit OS is still in beta version, you will encounter bugs, errors, problems, please feel free to open an issue, with a snippet of code to help reproducing it.
+As Zeal 8-bit OS is still in beta version, you will encounter bugs, and errors, please feel free to open an issue, with a snippet of code to help reproduce it.

 # Implementation details

-In the sections below, the word "program", also referred to as "users programs", designates a software being executed after the kernel loaded it from a file and jumped to it.
+In the sections below, the word "program", also referred to as "users programs", designates software being executed after the kernel loaded it from a file and jumped to it.

 ## Memory Mapping

 ### Kernel configured with MMU

-Zeal 8-bit OS can separate kernel RAM and user's program thanks to virtual pages.
+Zeal 8-bit OS can separate kernel RAM and user programs thanks to virtual pages.
 Indeed, as it is currently implemented, the kernel is aware of 4 virtual pages of 16KB.

 The first page, page 0, shall not be switched as it contains the kernel code.
 This means that the OS binary is limited to 16KB, it must never exceed this size.
-When a user's program is being execute, any `syscall` will result in jumping in the first bank where the OS code resides.
+When a user's program is being executed, any `syscall` will result in jumping in the first bank where the OS code resides.
 So if this page is switched for another purpose, no syscall, no interrupt nor communication with the kernel must happen, else, undefined behavior will occur.

-The second page, page 1, is where user programs are copied to and executed from.
+The second page, page 1, is where user programs are copied and executed.
 Thus, all the programs for Zeal 8-bit OS shall be linked from address `0x4000` (16KB).
-When loading a program, the second and third page are also mapped to usable RAM from the user program.
+When loading a program, the second and third pages are also mapped to usable RAM from the user program.
 Thus, a user program can have a maximum size of 48KB.

 The fourth page, page 3, is used to store the OS data for both the kernel and the drivers.
 When loading a user program, this page is switched to RAM, so that it's usable by the program, when a syscall occurs, it's switched back to the kernel RAM.
 Upon loading a user program, the SP (Stack Pointer) is set to `0xFFFF`.
-However, this may change in a near future.
+However, this may change in the near future.

 To sum up, here is a diagram to show the usage of the memory:
 <img src="md_images/mapping.svg" alt="Memory mapping diagram"/>

-*If the user program's parameters are pointed to a portion of memory in page 3 (last page), there is a conflict as the kernel will always remap its RAM page inside in that exact same page.
-This is why it will remap page 2 (third page) to let it contain the user parameter.
-Of course, the parameter will be decremented by 16KB to let it now point to the page 2.
+*If the user program's parameters are pointing to a portion of memory in page 3 (last page), there is a conflict as the kernel will always map its RAM page inside this exact same page during a syscall.
+Thus, it will remap user's page 3 into page 2 (third page) to access the program's parameters.
+Of course, in case the parameters are pointers, they will be modified to let them point to the new virtual address (in other words, a pointer will be subtracted by 16KB to let it point to page 2).

 ### Kernel configured as no-MMU